 But the goblin!
 Grandfather Bear tells a story, after summoning his pipe and nodding off in the garden, about what I now imagine an elfish sort of fellow not anyway inclined to eat you alive, who’s one day strolling unabominably through the woods when he suddenly hears a bump coming out of a cave – “It was old, it was cold, it was dark.
 Hoo-ooh - ” cries the goblin, jumping right out of his shoes, and making a break for it through the trees.

 “Pit-pat-pit-pat-pit-pat,” something comes chasing him, “pit-pat-pit-pat,” before the goblin takes his chances and jumps inside a hole of his own.

 “Eeeeeh - !”

 Never mind I always know how this is going to end.
 Usually I do.
 Sometimes I wonder if something else entirely isn’t going to be waiting for me outside of the hole.
 But it’s safe in here, right?
-Do I really want to chance a look around?
+Do I really want to risk a look around?